 Self-help for disc problems

-- Include a gentle program of back-strengthening exercises.
+- do a program of back-strengthening exercises

 Other causes of back pain